NA-MIC/ProjectWeek/PW41_2024_MIT/README.md

 ## Preparation meetings

 We held weekly preparation meetings at 10am on Tuesdays on Zoom, starting April 30, 2024.
-The links will be sent by email.

 ## Registration
 Register at the link [here](https://cvent.me/dldl10).